-Secondly, the air density will also influence the annual energy production, where a lower air density will lead to a lower energy production.
+The air density will also influence the annual energy production, where a lower air density will lead to a lower energy production.
 Air density may vary dependent on site location, mainly related to wind plant altitude or average climatic temperatures.
 A typical air density is assumed as 1.225 kg/m3 (IEC recommended value), as in the current LCAs.

 The performance of a Vestas turbine, when commercially offered for sale, is normally specified at standard operating conditions according to the IEC standard definitions.
-Currently, the LCA assumptions do not fully align with the IEC standard for determining annual energy production.
-Therefore the new benchmark for future LCAs is proposed to align with the IEC standards, as shown in Table H1.
+In previous LCA studies the LCA assumptions do not fully align with the IEC standard for determining annual energy production.
+Therefore, the new benchmark for the present and future LCAs will align with the IEC standards, as shown in Table H1.